 Lance Brown - Director of Media.

 Lance creates all of our videos for ministry and updates.
+Most recently he has been instrumental in organizing and broadcasting the live services during the quarantine restrictions.
 Lance is also great at discerning.
 He provides valuable input for direction and decision making.